top of page

 • Because converter/flexplate visual motion can mislead, don’t reference converter movement for the measurement.

-• If end play is in spec, follow full SI for P06DD (OCV, wiring, sensor plausibility, pump checks).
+• If end play is in spec, follow SI for P06DD (OCV, wiring, sensor plausibility, pump checks).

 Source